-Spanning-tree command Parameter Description

-Switch(config)# spanning- Enable Spanning Tree Protocl function

-tree aggregated-port on aggregated ports.

-Switch(config)# spanning- [1-200000000] Specify aggregated ports' path cost.

-tree aggregated-port cost [1-

-20000000]

-Switch(config)# spanning- [0-240] Specify aggregated ports' priority.

-tree aggregated-port priority

-[0-240]

-Switch(config)# spanning- Enable aggregated ports to shift to

-tree aggregated-port edge forwarding state when the link is up.

-If you know a port is directly connected

-to an end device (that doesn't support

-RSTP) then set it as an edge port to

-ensure maximum performance.
-This will

-tell the switch to immediately start

-forwarding traffic on the port and not

-bother trying to establish a RSTP

-lifered folge Connection.
+Spanning-tree command Parameter Description Switch(config)# spanning- tree aggregated-port Enable Spanning Tree Protocl function on aggregated ports.
+Switch(config)# spanning- tree aggregated-port cost [1- 200000000] [1-200000000] Specify aggregated ports' path cost.
+Switch(config)# spanning- tree aggregated-port priority [0-240] [0-240] Specify aggregated ports' priority.
+Switch(config)# spanning- tree aggregated-port edge Enable aggregated ports to shift to forwarding state when the link is up.
+If you know a port is directly connected to an end device (that doesn't support RSTP) then set it as an edge port to ensure maximum performance.
+This will tell the switch to immediately start forwarding traffic on the port and not bother trying to establish a RSTP connection.
 Otherwise, turn it off.

-Switch(config)# spanning- [forced_faise Set the aggregated ports to non-point to

-tree aggregated-port p2p autoj point ports (forced_faise) or allow the

-[torced_taise auto] Managed Switch to detect point to point

-status automatically (auto).
-By default,

-aggregated ports are set to point to point

-Quitab (appfig) # appropriag [4 20] ports (lorced_true).

-Switch(coning)# spanning- [4-30] Specify the Forward Delay value in

-4 and 20 seconds

-Switch(config)# changing [1 10] 4 driu 50 Seconds.

-trac halle time [1, 10] [1-10] The elloweble value is between 4 and 20

-The allowable value is between 4 and 30

-seconds.